middle-finger-labs/t3-turbo-and-clerk-and-lvl-up/README.md

 [![CI](https://github.com/perkinsjr/t3-turbo-and-clerk/actions/workflows/ci.yml/badge.svg)](https://github.com/perkinsjr/t3-turbo-and-clerk/actions/workflows/ci.yml)

-# Create T3 Turbo with Clerk Authentication
+# Create T3 Turbo with Clerk Authentication and Lvl Up Gamification

+## Lvl Up Setup

+For this template to work you will need to create a Lvl Up account.
+You can find the Lvl Up dashboard [here](https://app.lvl-up.xyz/).
+Once you have created an account you can add events and rewards to your account.

 ## Clerk Dashboard Setup